James Dennis, 1st Baron Tracton

+James Dennis home at 40 St. Stephen's Green, referred to as Tracton House.

 James Dennis, 1st Baron Tracton PC (1721–15 June 1782) was an Irish politician and judge.

 Background

 Dennis was the son of John Dennis, a timber merchant of Kinsale, County Cork, and Anne Bullen, daughter of William Bullen (d.1735), of Southwater and Bullen's Cove; Burgess of Kinsale.

 Political and judicial career

 Dennis was educated at Trinity College, Dublin and became a barrister.
 He was the legal advisor to Henry Boyle, 1st Earl of Shannon, who also became a close personal friend.
 He later sat as a member of the Irish House of Commons for Rathcormack between 1761 and 1768 and for Youghal between 1768 and 1777: his speeches in the House are said to have displayed his profound learning.
 He also served as Serjeant-at-law (Ireland) and as Lord Chief Baron of the Exchequer in Ireland.
-He was sworn of the Irish Privy Council in 1777 and, at Lord Shannon's urging, was raised to the Peerage of Ireland as Baron Tracton, of Tracton Abbey in the County of Cork, on 4 January 1781.
-He was a founding member of the popular drinking club, The Monks of the Screw.
+He was sworn of the Irish Privy Council in 1777 and, at Lord Shannon's urging, was raised to the Peerage of Ireland as Baron Tracton, of Tracton Abbey in the County of Cork, on 4 January 1781.> He was a founding member of the popular drinking club, The Monks of the Screw.

 Elrington Ball praised him as a man of great learning, perhaps the most intellectually gifted Irish judge of his time, and a man who was almost universally liked.